Causes of Action and Grounds for a Divorce Complaint

 - Deviant sexual conduct.

-It is important to note that in filing for a divorce in NJ whether it is based on cause or irreconcilable differences you must reside in the state of New Jersey for at least one year before filing.
+It is important to note that in filing for a divorce in NJ, whether it is based on cause or irreconcilable differences, you must reside in the state of New Jersey for at least one year before filing.
 Divorce can be complex.
 The consequences could have a strong impact on you and your children.
-That is why is highly recommended to retain the best possible advice and representation from an experienced New Jersey divorce lawyer.
+That is why it is highly recommended to retain the best possible advice and representation from an experienced New Jersey divorce lawyer.

 Experienced family law and divorce attorneys at Jacobs Berger can help you determine and establish what claims should be made within the divorce.
-Contact our office to schedule a consultation to discuss filing for a divorce and all available causes of actions.
-Call (973) 718-7705 today or visit our website and fill out the contact information form.
+Contact our office to schedule a Strategic Planning Session to discuss filing for a divorce and all available causes of actions.
+Call (973) 710-4366 today or fill out the contact information form.